Nothing beats relaxing in a natural hot water spa, and the state of New Mexico has a variety of pools for you to enjoy.

 Address: 100 Austin St, Truth or Consequences, NM 87901, United States

 1. Jemez Hot Springs – harnessing water from an ancient volcano

 Jemez Springs is a hot springs resort with hot pools that harness water from deep beneath an ancient caldera known as Valles Caldera.
 The town has always had a reputation for having some of the best thermal waters.
 Before the resort existed, the Native Americans made great use of its properties.

-Today, the resort works on a first-come, first-served basis and offers a thoroughly relaxing hot spring experience.
+Today, the resort works on a first-come, first-served basis and offers a thoroughly relaxing hot spring experience that will give the hot springs in Spain a run for their money.
 There are four hot pools of varying temperatures at your disposal.
 While many hot springs are clothing optional, Jemez Springs requires you to wear a bathing suit, which can also be rented.